prometheus-operator/runbooks/content/runbooks/prometheus-operator/PrometheusOperatorNotReady.md

 ## Impact

-Prometheus Operator will not be able to manage Prometheuses/Alertmanagers.
+Prometheus Operator is not able to perform any operation.

 ## Diagnosis